Exclusion & Limitation Clauses

 This applies where the parties have contracted on the basis of one party’s standard written terms.
 Any exclusion or limitation clause, as well as any clause allowing the breaching party to render no performance or substantially different performance than reasonably expected, is unenforceable unless it satisfies the requirement of ‘reasonableness’ (s 3).

-Standard terms are those which are ‘habitually used’ by one party when contracting in that context: African Export-Import Bank v Shebah Exploration & Production Company Ltd EWCA Civ 845.
+Standard terms are those which are ‘habitually used’ by one party when contracting in that context, without significant changes or negotiations: African Export-Import Bank v Shebah Exploration & Production Company Ltd EWCA Civ 845.

 There must have been no ‘material variation’ made in the instant case for section 3 to apply: McCrone v Boots Farm Sales Limited SLT 103.